Shahriyar Ghazanfari Holagh

 Tell us about how you got here...

 My journey to this point has been long and formative, beginning with my upbringing in a household led by a brick manufacturing technician.
 Growing up in a setting where energy use and environmental impact were common topics, I frequently accompanied my father to brick manufacturing sites.
 These visits provided me with early, hands-on experience in energy management and utilization.
 I was fascinated by everything from the warmth of the kiln walls to the swirling combustion gases escaping through tall chimneys.
 This exposure inspired me to pursue a career in Mechanical Engineering and later a PhD focused on renewable energy, CO2 capture and utilization, and the study of heat and mass transfer in multi-phase thermo-fluid systems.
-Over the past decade, my research has led to the publication of more than 40 journal articles and conference proceedings in prestigious journals and recognized conferences, as well as two book chapters, which have been cited over 1100 times globally.
-Additionally, I have had the opportunity to peer review approximately 100 manuscripts for about twenty journals under the Elsevier and Springer umbrellas.
+Over the past decade, my research led to the publication of more than 40 journal articles and conference proceedings in prestigious journals and recognized conferences, as well as two book chapters, which have been cited over 1100 times globally.
+Additionally, I had the opportunity to peer review approximately 100 manuscripts for about twenty journals under the Elsevier and Springer umbrellas.
 In addition to my academic pursuits, I also gained almost four years of industry experience largely in the oil and gas sector, where I applied my knowledge to real-world engineering challenges.
 To achieve these milestones, I owe a great deal of gratitude to several key figures in both my personal and professional life.
 In my personal life, I must thank my dedicated parents, who have consistently provided encouragement and motivation; and my wonderful wife, who has been a unwavering source of support and companionship.
 Professionally, I have been fortunate to be mentored by Dr. Faramarz Talati at the University of Tabriz, Dr. Hamid Saffari at Iran University of Science and Technology, and Dr. Wael Ahmed at the University of Guelph.
-They have guided me throughout my academic career, sharing not only essential technical knowledge but also the values of professional academic behavior and integrity.
+They guided me throughout my academic career, sharing not only essential technical knowledge but also the values of professional academic behavior and integrity.

 About the work you are doing here...

 As a person who loves the nature, I have always been drawn to decarbonizing energy systems and recovering their waste heat through simple, cost-effective, and practical solutions to minimize emissions.
-My current research delves into multiphase transport phenomena in gas-liquid systems, with direct applications in CO2 capture and waste heat recovery.
+My research delved into multiphase transport phenomena in gas-liquid systems, with direct applications in CO2 capture and waste heat recovery.
 My supervisor, Dr. Ahmed, played a crucial role in igniting my interest in this field.
 During my research, a particularly memorable moment was when we conducted our first experiment in the lab using a system that my colleague Alexander Doucette, a former master's student, and I had designed and built from scratch.
 It was a groundbreaking moment when we successfully captured CO2 from simulated flue gas while simultaneously recovering its thermal energy content.
 Moreover, my collaboration with Dana Fadlalla on integrating AI to measure essential two-phase flow parameters in gas-liquid systems proved to be an enriching experience.
 Also, utilizing particle image velocimetry to visualize the flow field and capture images of streamlines, which I had previously only seen in fluid mechanics textbooks, added an exciting dimension to my research.

 I believe my research can play a significant role in reducing CO2 emissions, the most prevalent greenhouse gas threatening our planet's health.
 Additionally, by improving the energy efficiency of systems through waste heat recovery, we can indirectly decrease the demand for input energy sources.
 This not only conserves fossil fuel resources but also ensures their availability for future generations.